hidacow/SHU-CourseHelper/README.md

 If it is not selection time or the target courses are full, the program will update information automatically and try to select them if possible.

-[New]If the targeted course is conflicting with currently selected courses, you can **edit the config** and let the program return the courses automatically in order to select the targeted course.
+If the targeted course is conflicting with currently selected courses, you can let the program return the courses automatically in order to select the targeted course.

 ## **Quick Start**